DingchenYang99/Pensieve/README.md

 ### 4. Build the Reference Database
 We pre-retrieve visual references before MLLMs' inference stage.
 - run the script `/Pensieve/source/rag/build_index.py` to build the reference database.
 - run the script `/Pensieve/source/rag/retrieve_neighbours.py` to retrieve references for each samples in all test datasets.
-The file path of visual references is written to a `json` file, which is loaded in before inference.
+- The file paths of retrieved visual references are written into a `json` file saved to `/Pensieve/source/rag/q_nn_files/`, which are loaded in before inference.

 ### 5. Evaluation Metrics
 - Prepare the coco caption evaluation suite from [here](https://github.com/tylin/coco-caption/tree/master) for image captioning metrics.